Yarra Junior Football League

-The Yarra Junior Football League is the largest junior Australian rules football league in Australia.
-The league has a total of 32 clubs, who are based around northern, eastern and north-eastern Melbourne.
+The Yarra Junior Football League (YJFL) is the largest junior Australian rules football competition in Australia.
+The league has a total of 30 clubs, who are based around northern, eastern and north-eastern Melbourne.
 There is a total of 66 divisions throughout the league.

 History

-The Yarra Junior Football League was first formed through the merging of the old Doncaster & Districts and the Hawthorn Districts Junior Football Leagues in 1997.
+The YJFL was formed through the merging of the Doncaster & Districts Junior Football League (DDJFL) and the Hawthorn Districts Junior Football League (HDJFL) in 1997.
 The league began with a total of 4628 registered players.
 They were spread out between 180 teams and 25 foundation clubs.
 Since then, the number of players is over double the original number, with 10,614 players participating in 2019.
-It has also grown to 508 teams between 32 clubs, as per data gathered in 2019.
+It has also grown to 508 teams between 30 clubs, as per data gathered in 2019.

 In 2000, the Heidelberg Tigers moved into the YJFL after a major club reform.
 Over the next ten years, 5 teams joined the league, those teams being the Preston Bullants in 2001, the North Brunswick Giants in 2005 (at that time known as the 'Bulls'), the Parkside Devils and certain divisions from the Ashburton Redbacks in 2006, the Boroondara Hawks and the rest of the divisions from the Ashburton Redbacks in 2008, and the Brunswick Dragons in 2010.

 In 2011, the first Youth Girls divisions were launched, with some teams given the support of the AFL.

-In 2015 and 2016, the league witnessed spikes in growth after they introduced an Under 8s competition and the new South Yarra Junior Football Club.
+In 2015 and 2016, the league witnessed spikes in growth after they introduced an under-8s competition and the new South Yarra Junior Football Club.

 In January 2020, the presidents from the former Greythorn Falcons and Balwyn Tigers decided to merge their clubs into the Balwyn Greythorn Jets Junior Football Club, to create a more powerful club, as they were already located very close together.